danvangeest/update-asn1-signed-type/draft-vangeest-update-asn1-signed-type.md

 During the migration, various constraint mechanisms that were available in the 2002 syntax were used as an aid to developers.

 For example, the `PKIX-CommonTypes-2009` ASN.1 module of [RFC5912] defines the `SIGNATURE-ALGORITHM` ASN.1 information object class and the `SIGNED{ToBeSigned}` ASN.1 type.
-`SIGNATURE-ALGORITHM` has an optional field, &Value, containing the type definition for the value structure of the signature.
+`SIGNATURE-ALGORITHM` has an optional field, `&Value`, containing the type definition for the value structure of the signature.
 If this field is absent, comments in the `PKIX1Explicit-2009` module state that no ASN.1 encoding is performed on the value.
 In [RFC5912], the `SIGNED{ToBeSigned}` type has a non-optional field, signature, with a `CONTAINING` clause referring to `SIGNATURE-ALGORITHM.&Value`.